 What to see and do in El Nido – 2025 Guide

-Without beating around the bush, here are the best activities to do in El Nido and, more importantly, how to do them so you enjoy them to the fullest.
+Without beating around the bush, here are the best things to do in El Nido and, more importantly, how to do them so you enjoy them to the fullest.

 1. Island hopping in El Nido

-It would be pointless to go to El Nido and not do an island hopping.
+It would be a shame to come to El Nido and not go on an island-hopping tour.
 As the name suggests, these are day boat trips that “hop between the islands” of the Bacuit Archipelago.
-They combine lagoons hidden among towering limestone walls, caves, beaches, sandbars, and snorkeling spots that have made El Nido famous worldwide—and it would be a shame to miss them.
+They combine lagoons hidden among towering limestone walls, caves, beaches, sandbars, and snorkeling spots that have made El Nido famous worldwide—and they’re something you really shouldn’t miss.

-You can read all the information you need about these excursions in Island hopping in El Nido, our extensive, detailed guide to this activity.
+You can read all the information you need about these excursions in our guide, Island hopping in El Nido.

-As soon as you reach town and see the beach packed with boats, you’ll realize that what you came to do in El Nido is exactly what everyone else does.
+As soon as you get to town and see the beach packed with boats, you’ll realize that what you came to do in El Nido is exactly what everyone else does.
 In El Nido Town you’ll find dozens of agencies offering the same tours.
 They’re all quite similar in price (between 1,200 and 1,400 pesos per person, sometimes negotiable if you book multiple tours) and in service.
-The typical features of El Nido tours are:
+Here’s what El Nido tours are typically like:

-- They usually depart around 9:00–9:30 and return around 16:00.
+• They usually depart around 9:00–9:30 a.m. and return around 4 p.m.
 If they’re private (which we recommend), they leave at 7:00 or whenever you want.
-The starting point is usually El Nido Town beach or the agency itself.
+Tours usually leave from El Nido Town beach or from the agency itself.

-- They include a meal consisting of fish, some chicken, cucumber-and-tomato salad, rice, sauces, and fruit.
-Note that since 2023, cooking on board is no longer allowed as before, due to a measure to minimize the food poisonings that had been occurring for years; instead, food now comes prepared.
+• They include a meal consisting of fish, some chicken, cucumber-and-tomato salad, rice, sauces, and fruit.
+Note that since 2023, cooking on board is no longer allowed as before, due to measures introduced to reduce the food-poisoning cases that had been reported for years; instead, food now comes prepared.
 Some agencies now offer a tray prepared by local restaurants.

-- They carry a tank with drinking water and some soft drinks like Coca-Cola or the Filipino “Fanta.”
-If you want alcohol, you can buy it in advance or from kayak vendors at the usual lunch beaches.
+• They usually have drinking water on board, as well as soft drinks such as Coca-Cola or local orange soda.
+If you want alcohol, you can buy it in advance or from the kayak vendors you’ll often find at the lunch stops.

-- Besides the crew, there’s an English-speaking guide who explains a few details of the trip and keeps time.
+• Besides the crew, there’s an English-speaking guide who shares a few details about the trip and keeps things running on schedule.
 If you don’t speak good English, don’t worry.
-Don’t expect long speeches about the place—just enjoy nature.
+Don’t expect long speeches about the place—just enjoy the scenery.

-- On top of the tour price you need to add an environmental fee, the Eco Tourist Development Fee, of 400 pesos.
-This fee is valid for 5 days, so if you’re doing more than one island hopping in El Nido, ask for the receipt so you don’t have to pay it again.
+• On top of the tour price you need to add an environmental fee, the Eco Tourist Development Fee, of 400 pesos.
+This fee is valid for 5 days, so if you’re doing more than one island hopping in El Nido, ask for the receipt so you don’t get charged again.

-- For certain stops (basically to enter the lagoons) you must rent a kayak, which isn’t included in El Nido tour prices.
-Ask your agency in any case.
+• For certain stops (basically to enter the lagoons) you must rent a kayak, which isn’t included in El Nido tour prices.
+Check with your agency either way.

 Remember this: the key to enjoying El Nido is to do a PRIVATE TOUR with a good company.
 We’ll talk about this below, but if you need a good contact, leave us a comment and we’ll send you all the info.

-There are 4 different tours in El Nido called tours A, B, C, and D. The difference between them is the stops they visit, which are usually grouped by area.
+There are 4 different tours in El Nido: tours A, B, C, and D. The difference between them is the stops they visit, which are usually grouped by area.
 We’ve done them all several times, and here’s what they’re like.

-One thing to consider: in 2018 a tour regulation was implemented in El Nido that limits the number of people and boats that can enter two places: Small Lagoon (tour D) and Big Lagoon (tour A).
-To visit them, you must pay an additional fee of 200 pesos (each) and make a reservation in advance.
-It’s also mandatory to rent a kayak to visit them (not included in the tour price, 300 for a 2‑seater and 350 for a 3‑seater).
+One thing to consider: in 2018 a new tour regulation was introduced in El Nido that limits the number of people and boats that can enter two places: Small Lagoon (tour D) and Big Lagoon (tour A).
+To visit them, you must pay an additional fee of 200 pesos (each) and book in advance.
+It’s also mandatory to rent a kayak to visit them (not included in the tour price, 300 pesos for a two-seater and 350 pesos for a three-seater).

 Tours in El Nido

-Because they’re so similar, choosing the best El Nido tour is the hardest task.
+Because they’re so similar, choosing the best El Nido tour can be the hardest part.

 Tour A